Rob Summers | Sound Engineer | Sound Designer

 Have you got qualifications?

-When I started doing this there wasn’t many schools that did exams in sound.
+When I started doing this there wasn't many schools that did exams in sound.
 I was more of a learn on the job type of guy.
-I was very lucky to learn from many great people like Graham Simpson, Alan Stretch and Ken Hampton.
+I was very lucky to learn from many great people like Graham Simpson and Alan Stretch.

 What did you want to be when you grew up?